 Todd Deatherage is Co-Founder and Executive Director of Telos.
 Previously, Todd spent sixteen years in the legislative and executive branches of the US government, including six years at the US State Department in the Administration of President George W. Bush, and as Chief of Staff to US Senator Tim Hutchinson (AR).
 He is a graduate of the University of Arkansas and began his career as an educator.
 He is married to Judi and the father of four children, Abigal, Zachary, William and Anna.

-Telos exists because they believe that America plays a critical role in the Middle East.
-They have witnessed American intervention in the Holy Land that has been driven by a false choice: To be pro-Israeli and anti-Palestinian or vice versa.
+Telos forms communities of peacemakers to heal intractable conflict.
+We equip leaders to form unlikely relationships, journey with them on transformative pilgrimages, and resource them to build transformative movements.
+Our main area of focus has been America's relationship to the Holy Land that has been driven by a false choice: To be pro-Israeli and anti-Palestinian or vice versa.
 They believe the only sustainable solution is to promote the mutual flourishing of both peoples.
 Telos seeks to upend this unholy dialectic by building a third-way movement committed to a "Pro-Israeli, Pro-Palestinian, Pro-Peace" approach which promotes security, dignity and freedom for both Israelis and Palestinians.
 They do this by equipping American leaders, especially Christians, to become effective peacemakers.